 a.
 Description - Funding is transferred from proffer accounts to support capital projects, specifically stormwater infrastructure improvements and Devlin Road Widening.
+This is a one-time transfer of proffer funds to the capital project fund.
 This amount is budgeted for capital projects in the FY2023-2028 CIP.
+In addition to these transferred funds there are \$582,392 of prior year proffers being shifted from other completed roadway capital projects to Devlin Road Widening.
 Please refer to the CIP section of this document for additional information regarding proffers and specific projects.
-This is a one-time transfer of proffer funds to the capital project fund.

-2. Casualty Pool Insurance Premium Increase
+3. Casualty Pool Insurance Premium Increase